Constellation-Labs/documentation-hub/nodes/validator/accessWin.md

 Click **Open**.

 ![](/img/validator_nodes/nodeAccessWin10.png)
-A new box should open, it will connect into an SSH session with the parameters we specified.
-The SSH Session should challenge you for a **passphrase** for the **Key File** that your VPS was setup with, during the installation.
+A **new** window should open, it will attempt to connect into an `SSH session` with the parameters we specified.
+The `SSH Session` should challenge you for a **passphrase** for the **Key Pair** file that your VPS was setup with, during the installation.

 ![](/img/validator_nodes/nodeAccessWin11.png)
-After successfully entering in that password, you should be connected and have a prompt!
+After successfully entering in that password, you should be `connected` and have a prompt!

 ![](/img/validator_nodes/nodeAccessWin12.png)